Assistance programs Brunswick and Glynn County GA.

 Emergency assistance can help the low income meet their need for free food, shelter, cooling and utility bill assistance, medical assistance and health care, clothing, transportation, and other basic needs.
 The agency also runs the Low-Income Heating Assistance Program (LIHEAP), which may be able to offer a one-time payment or cash grant of a heating bill for low-income households.
 This also includes AC units or fans to cool a home during the summer.
 More on free government air conditioner programs near you.

-Basic needs in Glynn County include clothes, some food, free back to school supplies and maybe financial aid.
-Non-profits clothing closets and/or food pantries supply goods to low income and unemployed families.
 Seniors and child receive help as well.
-Receive free clothes, holiday goods, bedroom furniture, appliances for a kitchen referrals, and maybe other basic needs such as groceries, financial help for bills, or personal hygiene items.
+Receive free clothes, holiday goods, bedroom furniture, appliances for a kitchen referrals, and maybe other basic needs such as financial help for bills, or personal hygiene items.
 Read more on free clothes, furniture, or school supplies SE Georgia.

 Transitional housing - These programs are for Glynn County Georgia residents that are homeless, struggling to pay their rent and facing eviction, and the poor.
 A wide range of housing matters are addressed for those that live in southeast Georgia.
 Receive assistance in finding a new, low cost affordable apartment or home.
 The transitional housing will also include free meals, employment search assistance, and ongoing case management.
 More transitional housing southeastern Georgia.

-Toys, meals, presents, and other support is available from Christmas and holiday programs.
+Toys, meals, presents, and other support is available from free Christmas and holiday programs.
 Very low income families in Glynn County, seniors, children, and the homeless can apply for help.
 The non-profits will do their best to meet the demand using donations from the community.
-Read more Glynn Christmas and holiday help.
+Read more Glynn County area Christmas and holiday help.